-How often do you spend your days doing what you feel you must do—work, job, housework, obligations, errands or things for others—making sure you are constantly achieving and being super productive?
+How often do you spend your days doing what you feel you must do, what constitutes a priority?
+Is it work, job, housework, obligations, errands or things for others—making sure you are constantly achieving and being super productive?

 You may be so busy or overwhelmed achieving that you don’t make time to question why you need to be so productive.
 Who is judging your ability to tick off all the items on your never-ending to-do list?
 There may be a story or soundtrack running in your mind telling you that there is no other way but to keep racing around and keeping up with whatever the world tells you is important to be happy.